-What Should a Compliance Monitoring Plan Look Like?There are a number of considerations when designing a compliance monitoring plan.
+There are several considerations when designing a compliance monitoring plan.
 Your compliance report:

-- Should be comprehensive ' it needs to cover all of the compliance risks your organization’s various departments face, along with the mitigating steps you put in place to address them
+- Should be comprehensive — it needs to cover all of the compliance risks your organization’s various departments face, along with the mitigating steps you put in place to address them

 - Needs to be proportionate to the size, complexity and nature of your business, and the nature and number of risks it faces